Leonardopoulos–Gargalidis coup attempt: Aftermath

 The failed coup was a turning point in Greek history, as the royalist cause was comprehensively defeated, at least for the moment.
 In the coup's aftermath, the royalist faction lost in influence and was effectively decapitated.
-More than 1200 royalist officers were dismissed from the Armed Forces.
+More than 1200 royalist officers were dismissed from the Greek Armed Forces.
 Leonardopoulos and Gargalidis were court-martialled and sentenced to death, although they were eventually pardoned.
 Ioannis Metaxas, who was in Corinth at the time of the coup, managed to flee the country and went to exile in Italy.
 The royalist parties abstained from the December elections, paving the way for the electoral triumph of the Venizelist parties.
 King George II left the country on 19 December, and on 25 March 1924, a presidential Republic was proclaimed.
-Its short existence would be troubled by coups and counter-coups amidst the ever-continuing conflict between Venizelists and royalists, until the restoration of monarchy in yet another coup in October 1935.
+Its short existence would be troubled by coups and counter-coups amidst the ever-continuing conflict between Venizelists and royalists, until the restoration of the monarchy in yet another coup in October 1935.